MCeddy/AWTRIX2.0-Controller/readme.md

-# AWTRIX
+# SmartDisplay Controller

 ## Description

-AWRTIX is a smart LED matrix display who communicate with a server via MQTT protocol.
+SmartDisplay is a smart LED matrix display who communicate with a server via MQTT protocol.

 ## Features